Macbet/home_work/ansible/README.md

 ### License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

+# Extra credit #2
+I choose Logrotate!

+## Why Logrotate?

+Logrotate is a powerful log rotation tool that helps manage log files on Unix-like systems.
+It offers several advantages, making it a cool choice for log management.
+Here's why Logrotate is a beneficial solution:

+1. **Efficient Log Space Management**: Logrotate allows you to control the size of log files, preventing them from consuming excessive disk space.
+By rotating logs based on size, time, or other criteria, Logrotate ensures logs remain manageable and disk space is efficiently utilized.

+2. **Prevention of Log File Overload**: Logrotate prevents log files from growing indefinitely.
+It rotates log files based on predetermined thresholds, ensuring that logs are segmented into smaller, more manageable files.
+This prevents log files from becoming too large and impacting system performance.

+3. **Retention of Historical Log Data**: Logrotate enables the retention of a defined number of historical log files.
+By specifying the number of rotated logs to keep, you can preserve a sufficient history of log data for analysis and troubleshooting purposes.
+This ensures that you have access to the required log data without cluttering your file system with excessive logs.

+4. **Compression of Rotated Logs**: Logrotate supports compression of rotated log files, reducing the storage space required for log retention.
+Compressed logs occupy less disk space, allowing for long-term log storage while minimizing storage costs.

+5. **Flexible Configuration Options**: Logrotate offers a wide range of configuration options, allowing you to customize log rotation behavior according to your specific requirements.
+You can define rotation intervals, log file locations, compression settings, retention policies, and more.
+This flexibility ensures that Logrotate can be adapted to various log management scenarios.

+6. **Integration with System Processes**: Logrotate can integrate with system processes to facilitate seamless log rotation.
+For example, it can notify services or applications to reopen log files after rotation, ensuring uninterrupted log recording without the need for system restarts.